tytydraco/yessleep/out/Emma_is_an_Extrovert.md

 “You’re safe in here, and I’m your friend… I’m still your friend…”

 I reached out, and I took her hand.
-Her skin is white and cold, as if she’s already dead.
+Her skin was white and cold, as if she was already dead.

 ***EMMAEMMAEMMAEMMAEMMAEMMAEMMABANGBANGBANGBANGBANG!***